-The broad intent of these initiatives is to create an environment where work is the norm and personal responsibility is expected, and the HACP will pursue additional policy adjustments toward this end.
-Such policy changes may include increasing the minimum rent for those ablebodied non-elderly residents who do not work or participate in the FSS program for over one year; partnering with schools to create academic achievement support and/or incentive programs, or other mandatory school attendance programs for residents; or other creative initiatives still to be identified or developed.
+The broad intent of these initiatives is to create an environment where work is the norm and personal responsibility is expected, and the HACP will continue in FY 2021 to pursue additional policy adjustments toward this end.
+Such policy changes may include increasing the minimum rent for those able- bodied non-elderly residents who do not work or participate in the FSS program for over one (1) year; partnering with schools to create academic achievement support and/or incentive programs, or other mandatory school attendance programs for residents; or other creative initiatives still to be identified or developed.
 Any new initiatives will be included in the appropriate portions of Parts III or IV of this or future MTW Annual Plans.